Caroline Lamarche: Awards

 For her early short stories, she was awarded the Prix Radio France Internationale and the Prix de la Fureur de Lire.
 Her first novel Le jour du chien was awarded the Prix Rossel.

 For her radio piece L'autre langue ("The other language"), she received the "Prix SACD" at the Festival Phonurgia Nova, Arles 2003.

+In 2025 her novel Le Bel Obscur was a finalist in the Prix Goncourt.